How to Get the PyQt5 Version Number?

 Heads up!
 You've already completed this tutorial.

 Sometimes you need to know which version of PyQt5 you have installed.
-Below are two ways of getting this information from your system -- first using the pip command and second, from PyQt5 itself.
+Below are two ways to check your PyQt5 version — first using the pip command from the command line, and second, programmatically from within your Python code.

 sh